Bergm: Bayesian Exponential Random Graphs in R: Bayesian goodness-of-fit diagnostics

 The \code{bgof} function provides a useful tool for assessing Bayesian goodness-of-fit so as to examine the fit of the data to the posterior model obtained by the \code{bergm} function.
 The observed network data $\bfy$ are compared with a set of networks $\bfy_1, \bfy_2, \dots, \bfy_S$ simulated from $S$ independent realisations $\bftheta_1, \bftheta_2,\dots,\bftheta_S$ of the posterior density estimate.
 This comparison is made in terms of high-level characteristics $g(\cdot)$ such as higher degree distributions, etc. (see \cite{hun:goo:han08}).
 The algorithm can be summarised as follows: \\ \line(1,0){438} \\ $i = 1,\dots,S$\\ \qquad\qquad {\tt 1. sample} $\bftheta_i$ {\tt from the estimate of} $p(\bftheta|\bfy)$\\ \qquad\qquad {\tt 3. simulate} $\bfy_i$ {\tt from} $p(\cdot|\bftheta_i)$\\ \qquad\qquad {\tt 4. calculate} $g(\bfy_i)$ \\ \\ \line(1,0){438} \\

 For example, the code below is used to compare the Kapferer Tailor Shop network with a series of networks simulated from $S=100$ random realisations (\code{sample.size}) of the estimated posterior distribution \code{post.est} using $50,000$ iterations (\code{aux.iters}) for the network simulation step.
-The \code{bgof} function may take a few seconds to run and, at the end of the execution, it will automatically plot the results as shown in Figure~\ref{fig:bgofout}.

-The set of statistics used for the comparison of directed networks includes the in-degree distribution, the out-degree distribution, the minimum geodesic distance distribution and the edgewise shared partner distribution.
+The \code{bgof} function may take a few seconds to run and, at the end of the execution, it will automatically plot the results as shown in Figure~\ref{fig:bgofout}. \begin{CodeChunk} \begin{CodeInput} R> bgof(post.est, + sample.size=100, + aux.iters=50000, + directed=TRUE, + n.ideg=20, + n.odeg=20, + n.dist=10, + n.esp=15) \end{CodeInput} \end{CodeChunk} The set of statistics used for the comparison of directed networks includes the in-degree distribution, the out-degree distribution, the minimum geodesic distance distribution and the edgewise shared partner distribution.
 The arguments \code{n.ideg}, \code{n.odeg}, \code{n.dist}, and \code{n.esp} indicates the number of boxplots to plot for each distribution respectively.

 In Figure \ref{fig:bgofout} we see, based on the various goodness of fit statistics, that the networks simulated from the posterior distribution are in reasonable agreement with the observed network.
 We can therefore conclude that the data are a reasonable fit to the model, despite its simplicity.